microsoft/RegionCLIP/README.md

 - Check [`MODEL_ZOO.md`](docs/MODEL_ZOO.md) to
   - download the pretrained RegionCLIP checkpoint `regionclip_pretrained-cc_rn50.pth` to the folder `./pretrained_ckpt/regionclip`.
-- Put the concepts.txt with all concepts in a folder which is specified in the script (check `INPUT_DIR` below).
+- Put all concepts in the file `concepts.txt` with each line as a concept name.
+Place this file in a folder which can be specified in the script (check `INPUT_DIR` below).

 </details>